Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 ### Fonts
 Montserrat was used for the main page and shop page.
 Bold font indicates headings, while normal text is used for paragraphs.
 ### Structure
 The page is structured in a well know, recognizable, user friendly, and easy to learn way.
-Upon arriving to the website the user sees a familiar type of navigation bar with the bussines logo on the left side and the navigation links to the right.
+Upon arriving to the website the user sees a familiar type of navigation bar with the business logo on the left side and the navigation links to the right.
 Website consists of two separate pages:
 - Home page with four sections:
   - Main heading section with background image and navigation bar .
   - Tours section with four significant places.
-  - Contacts section with information about bussines and contact form.
+  - Contacts section with information about business and contact form.
   - Section with links for social media.
 - Shop page:
   - Navigation bar on the top of the page.